Cabanglasan: Geography

 Cabanglasan is geographically located between east longitude 125 degrees 27 minutes and north latitude 8 degrees and 3 minutes.
 It is located at the eastern part of the province of Bukidnon, bounded in the north and west by the City of Malaybalay and the south by the Municipality of San Fernando, and in the east by the province of Agusan del Sur.

 It has a total area of 24330 ha, of which 38% is Alienable and Disposable (A&D) land and 62% is timberland.
 It has 15 barangays, 5 of which are situated within timberland namely; Freedom, Mandahican, Mauswagon, Jasaan, and Cananga-an.
 Five barangays, namely; Anlugan, Cabanglasan proper, Iba, Mandaing and Dalacutan are located within A&D land while the remaining 5 barangays as; Cabulohan, Capinonan, Imbatug, Paradise and Mauswagon are located within both timberland and A&D.

 It occupies 2.52% of the total provincial area of Bukidnon and 0.74% of the regional area (Northern Mindanao).

 Slope

-The major part of the municipality is classified under slope class 8 to 15 per cent.
+The major part of the municipality is classified under slope class 8 to 15%.
 Where such areas are found, it is contiguous to level areas, identified as water retaining areas potentially suited to intensive palay production.
 Along its North, East and South boundaries are slope class 30% and above, hilly and mountainous are declared as forestal, but not necessarily foliaged.
 Cabanglasan has an average elevation of 465 meters above sea level.